juanplldev/spotify-clone/README.md

 # Spotify-clone

-This is a UI clone from [Spotify Web](https://open.spotify.com/) made exclusively for learning and practice purposes.
+This is a [Spotify Web](https://open.spotify.com/) UI clone made for learning Astro and other technologies.

 > [!WARNING]
-> This project is not responsive
+> This project is not fully responsive

 ## Features